Skip to main content

 Visualising Forage Data through Map Insights

-With this information now being readily available within AgriWebb you are able to project it across your Farm Maps to give you valuable insights into how your paddocks are performing.
+With the forage data now readily available within AgriWebb, you are able to project it across your Farm Maps to give you valuable insights into how your paddocks are performing.
 You may look to utilise this to identify the number of days grazed for a paddock or the current stocking rates across the property.

 On the Mobile App, select the cog symbol to show the map settings.
 Under insights, select change to see the different options.